absdnd/kaustubh-sadekar.github.io/_portfolio/spark-robotic-sketching-arm.md

 ---
-title: "Portfolio item number 1"
+title: "SPARK a robotic sketching arm"
 excerpt: "A 3DOF robotic arm capable of sketching images using ROS and OpenCV <br/><img src='/images/500x300.png'>"
 collection: portfolio
 ---

-This is the robotics aketching arm project
+This is the robotics sketching arm project